ghga-de/epic-docs/74-slow-worm/technical_specification.md

 ### Hexkit

 Changes needed:
-- Remove UUID and Datetime-specific string serialization in the MongoDB provider
+- Remove UUID and datetime-specific string serialization in the MongoDB provider
 - Set MongoDB to use the correct UUID representation (Binary Subtype 4) in the provider.
 - MongoDB stores dates as UTC.
 We already require dates to be in UTC, but we must continue to ensure values are in UTC before storing them in the database.
-  We will have to set the `tz_aware` parameter to `True` when creating MongoClient instances to ensure that `pymongo` returns unambiguous, tz-aware datetimes.
+  We will have to set the `tz_aware` parameter to `True` when creating MongoClient instances to ensure that `pymongo` returns tz-aware datetimes that will always have a UTC timezone.
   This could be an optional config parameter defaulting to `True` or an opinionated, hardcoded choice for `hexkit`.
 - Changes must be reflected in both `MongoKafkaDaoPublisherFactory.construct()` and `MongoDbDaoFactory.__init__()`.